khan-ayanama/Course109-NodeJS/Tutorial-01/Note-01.md

 ## Javascript Runtime

-avaScript runtime provides the infrastructure and environment for executing JavaScript code, whether it's in a web browser or on a server.
+JavaScript runtime provides the infrastructure and environment for executing JavaScript code, whether it's in a web browser or on a server.
 Different runtimes have different capabilities and APIs, tailored to the specific needs of their respective domains (front-end or back-end development).

 ### Browser Runtime